tomasjindra/flashscore/README.md

-## What you can do with flashscore-scraper?
+## Features
 The results of your favourite leagues, teams or players are at your fingertips.
-Get all match results including the most important statistics from 30+ sports such as ⚽️ Soccer, 🎾 Tennis, 🏀 Basketball, 🏒 Ice hockey, 🏈 American football, ⚾️ Baseball and more using the API created from https://www.flashscore.com/.
+Get all match results including the most important statistics from 3️⃣0️⃣﹢ sports such as ⚽️ Soccer, 🎾 Tennis, 🏀 Basketball, 🏒 Ice hockey, 🏈 American football, ⚾️ Baseball and more using the API created from https://www.flashscore.com/.

-## Cost of usage
-You can get a bit more than 1 000 results for 1 USD.

 ## Input parameters
 - **inputURL** - The list of input URLs to be used.
-It can be URL for a specific team, player or league (e.g.https://www.flashscore.com/en/soccer/england/premier-league/#/nunhS7Vn/table/overall
+It can be URL for a specific team, player or league (e.g. for Premier League: https://www.flashscore.com/en/soccer/england/premier-league/#/nunhS7Vn/table/overall

 ## How to use the actor?
-1. On flashscore.com choose a league / team / player which you would like to scrape and copy the URL from your browser
+1. On flashscore.com choose a league / team / player which you would like to scrape and copy the URL from your browser.

 ![](/assets/images/intro_step1.png "Intro step 1")

 2. Paste the URL you have just copied to the Input URLs field in the Flashscore actor under "Input" tab

 ![](/assets/images/intro_step2.png "Intro step 2")

 3. Hit green ✅ start button and enjoy your data!

 ![](/assets/images/intro_step3.png "Intro step 3")